 Are you taking a chemistry course or preparing for a chemistry exam?
-If you are learning chemistry now, the Chemistry Tips Daily is for you--it is a one minute learning each day to the chemistry mastery, free for all students.
+If you are learning chemistry now, the Chemistry Tips Weekly is for you--it is a one minute learning each week to the chemistry mastery, free for all students.
 The chemistry tips will include the follwing topics

 Chemistry survival basics